MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 |-|-|-|-|-|
 | `$root` | `data-source-files` | string array | ❌ No | None |

-Data API builder allows you to work with multiple data sources, each with its own configuration file.
-Every configuration file follows the same schema.
-Choose one configuration to be the top-level configuration file, which acts as the parent to the other configuration files.
-This file also manages the `runtime` settings for the engine while listing the other configurations in its `data-source-files` property.

-While only the `runtime` settings in the top-level file are obeyed, you can include `runtime` settings in any configuration file without causing any errors—this approach can be handy if you want to switch which file is the top-level configuration during development to test different scenarios.
-When you include `data-source-files` in other configuration files, the system automatically merges child and grandchild configuration files, which is helpful in complex setups.
-However, be cautious of circular references.
+Data API builder supports multiple configuration files for different data sources, with one designated as the top-level file managing `runtime` settings.
+All configurations share the same schema, allowing `runtime` settings in any file without errors.
+Child configurations merge automatically, but circular references should be avoided.
+Entities can be split into separate files for better management, but relationships between entities must be in the same file.

 :::image type="content" source="media/reference-configuration/data-source-files.png" alt-text="Diagram of multiple configuration files referenced as an array within a single configuration file.":::

-Remember, separating entities into different configuration files isn't just about different data sources.
-If you have numerous entities in a single data source, you can break them up into multiple configuration files for easier management.
-Just keep in mind that entities in separate files can't have relationships, as relationships can't cross file boundaries.
-This caveat is only relevant in GraphQL scenarios.

 #### Format